-BYU (Brigham Young University) is operated by The Church of Jesus Christ of Latter-day Saints, often mistakenly called the “Mormon Church.”
-As part of their undergraduate coursework, BYU students take multiple semesters of spiritually uplifting, stimulating religion classes.
+Brigham Young University (BYU) is operated by The Church of Jesus Christ of Latter-day Saints, often called the “Mormon Church.”
+As part of their undergraduate coursework, BYU students take multiple Mormon religion classes.

-In this series (see below), students enrolled in scripture study classes have shared their thoughts, insights, and reflections on the Book of Mormon in the form of letters to someone they know.
+Some of these students have shared their thoughts, insights, and reflections.
 We invite you to take a look at their epiphanies and discoveries as they delve into the scriptures.

 My name is Tim Colvin, and I am a member of the Church of Jesus Christ of Latter-day Saints or the Mormon church.
 So…I’m a Mormon.
 One of the unusual things about Mormons is that we pay tithing.
 I’ve been asked several times why I would pay ten-percent of my earnings to my church when I get nothing in return.
 Well, I’d like to explain.